bm295/Event-Sourcing/src/EventSourcingBankAccountWeb/event-sourcing-bank-account-plan.md

 ## Assumptions
 - Target shape: simple educational web app, not production architecture
 - Single account stream is enough for v1
-- Concurrency/versioning can be omitted
+- Concurrency/versioning is intentionally minimal but present through expected stream sequence checks
 - Projection updates are synchronous
 - A minimal frontend stack is acceptable
 - Fancy graph layout is unnecessary; a clear static diagram is enough